Northern Maidenhair Fern (Adiantum pedatum)

 Description

 A. pedatum grows 30–75 cm (12–30 in) tall, and is deciduous.
-Characteristics typical of A. pedatum include clusters of spores that are on the underside of the leaf margin curved lobes[4].
-Issues with classification of subspecies are prominent in A. pedatum due to the variation of characteristics and genetic diversity.
+A. pedatum has clusters of spores ton the underside of the leaf margins of the curved lobes.[4]
+A. pedatum is the most northern species within the genus, found in higher latitudes.[5]
+The greatest issues with classifying the species occur within the A. pedatum group due to the variation of species recognition and large genetic diversity.[6]

 Taxonomy